Étiquette : water

 In terms of environmental impact, scientists have expressed concern that mixing the brine (rich in sulfate) from the desalination plants with the Dead Sea water (rich in calcium) could cause the latter to turn white.
 It would therefore be necessary to proceed with a gradual water transfer to observe the effects of water transfer in this particular ecosystem.

-Not enough to stabilize the level of the Dead Sea, but the beginnings of a solution to slow its drying up, emphasized Frédéric Maurel, in charge of this project for AFD, in 2018. « We also need to use water more sparingly, both in agriculture and in the potash industry, » he stressed.
+Not enough to stabilize the level of the Dead Sea, but a first step to start slowing down its drying up, emphasized Frédéric Maurel, in charge of this project for AFD, in 2018. « We also need to use water more sparingly, both in agriculture and in the potash industry, » he stressed.

 Political will?

-In 2015, agreements had also been reached on reciprocal water sales: Jordan would supply drinking water to Israel in the south, which in return would increase its sales of water from Lake Tiberias to supply northern Jordan.
+In 2015, as a supplement to the program, agreements had been reached on reciprocal water sales: Jordan would supply drinking water to Israel in the south, which in return would increase its sales of water from Lake Tiberias to supply northern Jordan.
 And the Palestinians would also receive additional water supplies from Israel.
 By the end of 2016, five consortia of companies had been shortlisted.

-In 2021, Jordan decided to put an end at the joint pipeline project, believing that there was « no real desire on the part of the Israelis » for the plan, which had stagnated for several years, to go ahead.
-Jordan will now concentrate on an internal project to draw water from the Red Sea and desalinate it at a plant in Aqaba.
+In 2021, Jordan decided to put an end to the joint water pipeline project, believing that there was « no real desire on the part of the Israelis » for the plan, which had stagnated for several years, to go ahead.

 F. Turkish water sales